• Skip to primary navigation

 How Much Should I Tip My Yacht Charter Crew?

 Gratuity is typically given at the end of the charter based on your satisfaction with the service.
-A common guideline is 10% to 15% of the charter fee, but norms vary by region and contract.
-If you are unsure of the standard at your destination, ask your charter broker before departure.
+A common guideline is 10% to 15% of the charter fee, but norms can vary by region, contract terms, and destination.
+If you are unsure what is standard for your itinerary, ask your charter broker before departure.

 Can You Smoke or Vape Onboard?

 Smoking and vaping policies vary by yacht and local regulations, and many yachts restrict both.
-Smoking or vaping is often allowed only in designated outdoor areas.
-Always confirm permitted areas with the captain or crew, and do not smoke indoors unless explicitly allowed due to fire risk and potential upholstery damage.
+When permitted, smoking or vaping is usually limited to designated outdoor areas.
+Always confirm the policy with the captain or crew, and never smoke indoors unless explicitly allowed due to fire risk and potential upholstery damage.

 Is It Acceptable to Drink Heavily on a Yacht Charter?